vshahare-automation/vshahare-automation/README.md

-⭐ If you’re hiring for **Controls/Automation, Robotics, or Industrial Software**, feel free to reach out.
+⭐ If you’re hiring for **Controls/Automation, Robotics engineer roles**, feel free to reach out.

 <!--